 I enjoy a lot of things in life, but three of the things that most certainly feature on my current gluttony list are croissants, chocolate and amaretto.
 As vices go, I think these are pretty tame, so I’m happy to indulge myself on occasion.
-And that occasion happened to be Saturday afternoon…
+And the occasion happened to be Saturday afternoon when they all came together into one perfect treat: a croissant chocolate bread and butter pudding.

-Whilst pursuing the internet for recipes and salivating over photos of puddings (and a phone call from my mum in which she described a croissant-based pudding she’d made and was very keen on telling me about) I was excited to come across the notion of a pudding that brought two of these current vices together.
+Whilst pursuing the internet for recipes and salivating over photos of puddings (and a phone call from my mum in which she described a croissant-based pudding she’d made and was very keen on telling me about; yes most of our conversations involve food) I was excited to come across the notion of a pudding that brought two of these current vices together.
 Then even more excited to realise that I could alter the recipe to incorporate the third.
 Fast forward to a grey, damp Saturday afternoon and I’m lying on the living room floor taking photos of the finished dish (and then high-tailing it to the kitchen to find a spoon).

 Still with me, or did you drool so much you shorted the power?
 There’s no judging here if you did (although I guess you’re not here to read that…).